stevencombs/retrocombs.github.io/_drafts/2022-05-29-keyboard-master-addendum.md

 <!-- load the submarine tracking program, break a line about mid way and then use HELP -->

+### ↑ Key

+Bit Shifter saw my last video and my question about what the ↑ key does beside input an up arrow.
+He went to work and made it more useful.
+In the latest MEGA65.ROM, you can now use the key to RUN a file on a disk.

+`↑ "FILENAME"` is equivalent to `RUN "FILENAME"`.
+This makes it a great addition to the `/ "FILENAME"` command which is equivalent to `LOAD "FILENAME"` and remember, for both examples, the closed quotation mark is optional; saving even more keystrokes.
+Thanks Bit Shifter!

 ### CAPS LOCK

 Deft: The super power of the CAPS LOCK work in C64 mode.
 Holding the CAPS LOCK key will set C64 mode to 40 Mhz.
 This is useful when listing long BASIC programs or loading software from legacy devices.